10 Survival Time Measures

 This page is a work in progress and minor changes will be made over time.

 When it comes to evaluating survival time predictions, there are few measures available at our disposal.
-As a result of survival time predictions being uncommon compared to other prediction types (?sec-surv-set-types), there are limited survival time evaluation measures in the literature.
-To our knowledge, there are no specialised ‘survival time measures’, instead regression measures are used by ignoring censored observations.
+As a result of survival time predictions being uncommon compared to other prediction types (Chapter 6), there are limited survival time evaluation measures in the literature.
+The most common approach (Wang, Li, and Reddy 2019) is to use regression measures by ignoring censored observations and potentially adding some IPC weighting.

 Censoring-ignored mean absolute error, \(MAE_C\)